shojaie-shahab/shojaie-shahab/README.md

 ## 👋 About Me

 I am a **Computer Engineering student** 💻 with a strong interest in technology.
 I love working with **Linux** 🐧 and exploring everything related to **infrastructure** and **system administration** 🛠️.

-I enjoy learning new things every day, applying what I learn, and **documenting my progress** to share with others 📚✍️.

 🔥 My main interests include:
 - 🐧 **Linux**